 - Have you found any other ways to lose weight?

 - Have you ever vomited because you were uncomfortably full?

-- Have others expressed concern that you're too thin?
+- Have others expressed concern about your weight?

 - Do you think about food often?

 - Have any of your family members ever had symptoms of or been diagnosed with an eating disorder?

 - Feeding and eating disorders.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://psychiatryonline.org.
 Accessed Dec.
 16, 2014.

 - Feed and eating disorders.
 American Psychiatric Publishing. http://www.dsm5.org/Pages/Default.aspx.
 Accessed Dec.
 18, 2014.

 - Complementary, alternative, or integrative health: What's in a name?
 National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/whatiscam.
 Accessed Dec.
 18, 2014.

 - Breuner CC.
 Complementary, holistic, and integrative medicine: Eating disorders.
 Pediatrics in Review.
 2010;31:e75.